 Data User Guide

 This section of the website provides information on how to cite and use data provided through the AidData.org website.
-There are several ways to access information in AidData: the live dashboard, the Research Releases, and other raw data.
+There are several ways to access information in AidData: the Dashboard, the Research Release, and all Versioned Datasets.
 The live dashboard provides the most current data available through AidData.
 The research release provides a thorough comprehensive snapshot of the data for use by researchers and others who need a static copy of the information in AidData.
-Raw data gives access to other useful datasets not included in the main databases.
+All versioned datasets gives access to other useful datasets that may not be included in the main databases.

 AidData should be cited in any online or print communications or publications that use information from the AidData database.
 Simply cite ‘Source: AidData.org’.